geelen/css-components-demo/README.md

 const Outer = elem('section', /* styles go here */)

+/* this generates & bunch of styles & classnames then calls React.createElement('section', ...)
+ * internally (which is what the JSX compiler generates when you type <section>) */

 export default (props) => (
   <Outer /* attributes as normal */>
     { /* children, too */ }